Using DDEV Offline¶

-DDEV-Local attempts to make offline use work as well as possible, and you really shouldn't have to do anything to make it work:
+DDEV attempts to work smoothly offline, and you shouldn’t have to do anything to make it work:

 - It doesn’t attempt instrumentation or update reporting if offline